Submit a book!

 - Information about your ability to fund your own lodging and travel to Baton Rouge if your publisher is not covering the cost

-- Your completed submission packet must be postmarked on or before April 28, 2017.
+- Your completed submission packet must be postmarked on or before submission deadline posted at the top of the page.

 Send your submission packet to: